 Regarding pesticides safety levels, please contact the Health and Safety Executive’s (HSE) Chemicals Regulation Directorate (CRD)

-Imports of certain foodstuffs from certain non-EU countries such as dried figs and dried fig products from Turkey, and dried fruits, are subject to special conditions due to contamination risk by aflatoxins.
-This means that consignments can only enter the EU through specific ports or airports which are designated points of imports (DPIs) where official controls will be carried out.
+Imports of certain foodstuffs from certain third countries such as dried figs and dried fig products from Turkey, and dried fruits, are subject to special conditions due to contamination risk by aflatoxins.
+This means that consignments can only enter GB through authorised Border Control Posts (BCP) where official controls will be carried out.

-There are many plant products that are either prohibited from entering the UK from countries outside the EU, or require a phytosanitary certificate to do so.
+There are many plant products that are either prohibited from entering the UK from countries outside GB, or require a phytosanitary certificate to do so.

 Official controls and restrictions on the import, movement, and keeping of plants, plant pests and other material for example soil are vital to help prevent the introduction and spread of harmful organisms.

-The Plant Health team at the Animal and Plant Health Agency (APHA) provides information about any plant health requirements, or whether the fruit and vegitables you wnat to import require a phytosanitary, certificate on their website.
+The Plant Health team at the Animal and Plant Health Agency (APHA) provides information about any plant health requirements, or whether the fruit and vegetables you want to import require a phytosanitary, certificate on their website.

 Alternatively you can access their webpage on Plant health controls.